 - (Optional) Modify the definition name.
 For example,

 - Leave the default lookup type of Manual editing.

 - Type a label for the lookup.
 The label appears as the name for the lookup on the Content Management page.
 For example, Zero Day Threat Indicators.

 - Type a description for the lookup.
 For example, File-based threat indicators from zero day malware.

 Next, add a threat source input stanza that corresponds to the lookup file so that ES can parse the threat intelligence.

-- Select Configure > Data Enrichment > Intelligence Downloads.
+- Select Configure > Data Enrichment > Threat Intelligence Management.